rizvan93/snake/README.md

 ## Game Rules

 I built the rules of my memory of how this game works.
 The player has to control a snake using the four arrow keys on the keyboard, and guide it towards randomly generated food while avoiding the walls and its own body.
 The speed and length of the snake increases as more food is eaten, and the game ends if the snake hits its own body or the walls.
-[Play the game here](https://rizvan93.github.io/snake/index.html).

 ## Wireframe & User Stories